Sonic Forces: Episode Shadow

 The DLC pack Episode Shadow serves as a prequel to the story, one month before the main plot begins.
 Shadow heads into the city towards enemy territory on Rouge's command, but E-123 Omega ends up causing chaos despite the fact that the mission is meant to be recon.
 As Shadow goes on, Omega starts getting confused, with his sensors becoming disabled, and his mind being corrupted before going silent.
-It is later revealed that Omega was badly damaged by Infinite, who Shadow does not recognize.
-To help him remember, Infinite sends Shadow through a flashback of when Shadow had invaded Dr. Eggman's base.
+It is later revealed that Omega was badly damaged by Infinite, whom Shadow does not recognize.
+To help him remember, Infinite sends Shadow through a flashback of when Shadow had invaded Eggman's base.

-The leader of the Jackal Squad mercenaries, the rest of which were taken out by Shadow beforehand, is commanded by Eggman to eliminate Shadow.
+The leader of the Jackal Squad mercenary group, the rest of which were taken out by Shadow beforehand, is commanded by Eggman to eliminate Shadow.
 However, his efforts are futile against Shadow, who easily thrashes him to the side, insults his weakness and leaves.
-Unable to handle the pain of being called "weak", he dons a mask, covering up his past, and gains the power he uses now from the Phantom Ruby, calling himself Infinite from then on.
+Unable to handle the pain of being called "weak", he covers up his past and gains the power he uses now from the Phantom Ruby, rechristening himself as Infinite.
 After Infinite snaps Shadow out of the flashback, Shadow is transported to Green Hill Zone, where Infinite demonstrates his ability to manipulate people's minds by making Shadow think Rouge is talking nonsense to him and Omega is still alive and active, making him realize Infinite's capabilities.